 Unfortunately, you cannot claim payments you voluntarily make without a court order or legal agreement.
 And you cannot claim any alimony payments even if court-ordered or in divorce agreement.

 You can also claim legally-required payments for health insurance, required for past child support (arrearages), as well as any third party payments.
 This includes payments to a landlord, utility company, or tuition payments to a school for the needs of the child.
 106 C.M.R. § 364.400(E).

 Proof of child support payments

-- The amount you pay can be verified with cancelled checks, pay stubs, a statement from the custodial parent proving you make payments or proof from the Department of Revenue (DOR) if they are garnishing your wages.
+If you pay child support through your wages or through other means, you must verify both the amount and your legal obligation.
+The amount you pay can be verified with cancelled checks, pay stubs, a statement from the custodial parent proving you make payments, or proof from the Department of Revenue (DOR) if they are garnishing your wages.

 Your legal obligation to pay the child support can be verified through a court or administrative order, divorce decree, separation order or other legal document that shows your legal obligation.
-106 C.M.R. §§ 361.610(J), 364.400(E).
+106 C.M.R. §§ 361.610(J, 364.400(E)

 DTA Online Guide: See Appendix G for links to the DTA’s BEACON Online Guide for this section.